foxstrot/wp_plugins/com-netvoxlab-ownradio/readme.txt

 1. This is the main view of ownRadio player.

 == Changelog ==

+= 2017.04.06 =

+Added shortcodes for statistic show.

 = 2017.02.18 =
 Change the display of track information.